View Cancer Clinical Trials

 - Histologically confirmed, advanced, predominantly clear cell renal cell carcinoma (RCC).

 - Part 1: Progression of disease following up to three lines of prior therapy, including at least one approved VEGF receptor tyrosine kinase inhibitor (TKI) for RCC.
 Adjuvant therapy is permitted as one line of prior therapy.

-- Part 2: Progression of disease following one VEGF receptor TKI for RCC (e.g. sunitinib, pazopanib, sorafenib, tivozanib, or cabozantinib) inclusive of adjuvant therapy if there was documented disease progression during treatment.
-Patients may have received one additional line of an approved mTOR kinase inhibitor (e.g. everolimus, temsirolimus).
+- Part 2: Progression of disease following one VEGF pathway inhibitor for RCC (sunitinib, pazopanib, sorafenib, bevacizumab, tivozanib, or cabozantinib) inclusive of adjuvant therapy if there was documented disease progression during treatment.
+Patients may have received one additional line of an approved mTOR kinase inhibitor (everolimus, temsirolimus).
 Prior exposure to investigational and/or approved anticancer immune therapies is permitted.